Vern14/Vern14/README.md

-# 🚀 Yo!
+# 🚀 Hey!
 I'm Vernon and I build 🤖📱☁️ things!

 ### 💻 "Cracking the Code as a Full Stack Developer"
 <a href="https://www.credly.com/org/ibm/badge/ibm-full-stack-software-developer-professional-cert">